-Throughout Phase 2 people need to minimise the spread of the disease through continuing good hygiene practices: hand washing (for 20 seconds), social distancing (2m or 6 feet) and regular disinfecting of surfaces touched by others.
+Throughout Phase 2 people need to minimise the spread of the disease through continuing good hygiene practices: hand washing (for 20 seconds), social distancing (2m or 1m plus) and regular disinfecting of surfaces touched by others.
 These will be in place for some time.
+1m plus means a social distance of 1m plus mitigation, such as a face-covering, PPE, a plastic screen etc.

-The number of social contacts people make each day must continue to be limited, the exposure of vulnerable groups must continue to be reduced from normal levels, extremely vulnerable groups must continue to shield and symptomatic and diagnosed individuals will still need to isolate.
+The number of social contacts people make each day must continue to be limited, the exposure of vulnerable groups must continue to be reduced from normal levels, extremely vulnerable groups must continue to follow advice very closely and symptomatic and diagnosed individuals with COVID-19 will still need to isolate.

 If you show symptoms: